 Stadium Atmosphere and Safety Concerns

-Getting home after a game can be difficult, with a large number of exiting fans competing for limited seats in taxis and minibuses.
+Getting home after a game can be difficult, with a large number of existing fans competing for limited seats in taxis and minibusses.
 If possible, arrange a pick-up before you go to the game.